Mohammad-Subhan/Network-File-Downloader/README.md

      python start_worker.py
      ```

-2. **Start the client**:
+3. **Start the client**:
-   - In another terminal window, navigate to the `src/multi_server_download` directory.
+   - In another terminal window, navigate to the `src/single_server_download` directory.
-   - Add the file name at the end of the file.
-   - Run the client to download the file:
      ```bash
-     python client.py
+     cd src/single_server_download
      ```
+   - First request the available files from the main server using the command.
+     ```bash
+     python client.py --rf
+     ```
+   - From the available files, request a file using he command:
+     ```bash
+     python client.py <filename>
+     ```

 ### File Segmentation

-In multi-server downloading, files are segmented into chunks and downloaded concurrently.
+In multi-server downloading, files are downloaded in chunks concurrently.
 The `client.py` divides the file into chunks and requests each chunk from different worker servers.
 Once the chunks are downloaded, the client recombines them into the original file.

 ### Server Failure Handling